LyfeOnEdge/HBUpdater_API/readme.md

 ## repo distribution
   When each entry has had an updated json object appended the whole object is organized into a json object and dumped.
 If any content in the json has changed it gets pushed as a new release to github, with the tag name incrementing by one.

-  The receiving app (LyfeOnEdge/HBUpdaterGUI) grabs the repo file by getting the github api releases json at https://api.github.com/repos/LyfeOnEdge/HBUpdater_API/releases, which contains a link to the latest release of the HBUpdater_API repo.
+  The receiving app (LyfeOnEdge/HBUpdaterGUI) grabs the repo file by getting the github api releases json at `https://api.github.com/repos/LyfeOnEdge/HBUpdater_API/releases`, which contains a link to the latest release of the HBUpdater_API repo.

 ## repo parsing
-  The receiving app (LyfeOnEdge/HBUpdaterGUI) parses the json into dict-mapped lists, with parser.all containing all categories except those that have been specified as blacklisted.
-Each category is displayed on a page in the app.
+  The receiving app (LyfeOnEdge/HBUpdaterGUI) parses the json and displays the content for download.

 ## package management
-  HBUpdater uses a heavily modified python rewrite of vgmoose's [libget](https://github.com/vgmoose/libget) It should be compatible with vgmooses [Homebrew Appstore](https://github.com/vgmoose/hb-appstore), except packages not also offered by the appstore will not show up in vgmoose's appstore.
+  HBUpdater uses a heavily modified python rewrite of vgmoose's [libget](https://github.com/vgmoose/libget) but uses github as a backend instead of the 4TU server
+  It should be compatible with vgmooses [Homebrew Appstore](https://github.com/vgmoose/hb-appstore), except packages not also offered by the appstore will not show up in vgmoose's appstore.

 ##### Want to contribute?
 Have ideas?
 Questions?
 Great!